evalieve/inception/README.md

         ```

     - **Show Container Status**:
-      > Displays the status of all containers managed by the docker-compose.yml file.
+      > Displays the status of all containers managed by the `compose.yml` file.
         ``` bash
         make ps
         ```

     - **View Logs**:
-      > Shows the logs for all services defined in the docker-compose.yml file.
+      > Shows the logs for all services defined in the `compose.yml` file.
 Useful for debugging and monitoring.
         ``` bash
         make logs
         ```

     - **Rebuild and Restart Containers**:
-      > A shortcut to stop (make down), rebuild, and restart (make up) the containers.
+      > A shortcut to stop (`make down`), rebuild, and restart (`make up`) the containers.
 Useful for applying changes.
         ``` bash
         make re
         ```